 Do I need to send letters of recommendation with my application?
 How are referee(s) contacted?

 You do not have to send letters of recommendations with your application.
-After the first evaluation of your application we will contact your referee(s) directly by email.
+After the first evaluation of your application we will contact your referee(s) directly by email, if required.

 What information should I provide in the financial statement?